Add, edit, or delete categories in Numbers on Mac

 Two groups are added to the table, labeled Group 1 and Group 2; one for the data you selected, and one for the data you didn’t select.

-If the table is already categorised, the new group is given a placeholder name in the existing source column (instead of creating a new category).
+If the table is already categorized, the new group is given a placeholder name in the existing source column (instead of creating a new category).

 Change the hierarchy of the categories

-If your table contains subcategories, you can move a category up or down one or more levels to reorganise your data.
-For example, if you have a table that categorises shirt sales by sale date and then by order status, you could reorganise to categorise by order status first and then by sale date.
+If your table contains subcategories, you can move a category up or down one or more levels to reorganize your data.
+For example, if you have a table that categorizes shirt sales by sale date and then by order status, you could reorganize to categorize by order status first and then by sale date.